an icon of MPiFY logo to take you straight to chat

 This isn't about nostalgia or novelty.
 It’s about alignment, with the environments we live in, the devices we wear, and the mixed-reality experiences just around the corner.
 Liquid Glass is Apple’s way of saying: your screen doesn’t have to be a barrier.
 It can be a window.
 The future of design isn’t flat, it’s fluid, ambient, and alive

-For the Curious: How to Spot Liquid Glass in Action
+How to Spot Apple Liquid Glass?

 You’ll see it in: